leffjesh/whippet/README.md

 ###Other usage details

-- Patch size should be *gross patch size* supported units are sq. feet (tested in this), meters, acres.
+- Patch size should be *gross patch size* supported units are sq. feet.
 - All attribute scores should be normalized to 10, with one exception.
 When using a raster layer normalize to 1000 (it will be automatically adjusted appropriately).
 - If you don't have Accessibility data and/or Patch Size attributes for your invasive species dataset, you may still run this tool with the following modifications.
 Create attributes of field type Long, Short, Double, or Float for these criteria and leave the value for each observation set to "Null".
 Open the whippet_toolbox.pyt script in a text editor and modify the following values:
 ```